-An idea as such, no matter how original or novel, cannot be protected by an intellectual property right.
-This is due to the principles of free trade and free circulation of ideas.
+An idea in itself - however original or new it might be - cannot be protected by copyright or any other intellectual property rights.
+This is due to the principle of free trade and the free circulation of ideas.

-However, the expression of an idea which has taken a certain shape, such as literary, musical, artistic, audiovisual, functional, etc. may be protectable.
-The concrete development of an idea, concept or method may be protected.
-Protection does not only concern the final shape of a work: an outline, project plan, or draft version could also meet the criteria for the shape of a work.
+However, the expression of an idea that has taken a certain form, whether this be literary, musical, artistic, audiovisual, functional or other, can be protected.
+The concrete development of an idea, concept or method can be protected, for example.
+Protection does not cover only the final form of the work.
+A sketch, a plan or a project also meets the condition of taking shape.

-It is more difficult to determine when an idea is sufficiently concretised in a particular expression to be protected.
+It is more difficult to determine when an idea is sufficiently concrete in a specific expression to be protected.

-- The idea of designing a borderless canal is not protected in and of itself, but the blueprints or original sketch of this canal which indicate its design, even a preliminary sketch, may be protected by copyright;
+- The idea of designing a canal without a border is not protected in itself, but the plans for this canal or the original sketch that lays out its design, even in draft form, can be protected by copyright.

-- A method for teaching children to sing is not protected in and of itself, but the teachers notes or books which concretise this method may be protected by copyright;
+- A method for teaching music theory to children is not protected in itself, but the notes made by the teacher and the works that set out this method can be protected by copyright;

-- A television or radio show concept may not be protected as such, but the concrete development of basic ideas for this program or the way in which the program is organised to effectively carry out the concept may be protected by copyright.
+- A concept for a television or radio programme cannot be protected as such, but the concrete development of the ideas at the origin of this programme and the way in which the programme is organised so as to give shape to the concept, can be protected by copyright.

-For example, when presenting an interesting idea or concept to a company, you can use a confidentiality clause in a contract which specifies, in advance, how the data which was shared may be used.
+For example, when presenting an interesting idea or concept to a business, a confidentiality clause within a contract can be used to state the extent to which the data provided can be used.

-Business information and know-how includes the set of technical, transmissible knowledge which is not immediately accessible to the public and which is not covered by a patent, as well as all other information that is valuable, because it is secret and for which the holder has taken measures to keep it secret.
-This can involve many different types of information, such as:
+Business information and know-how consists of all technical knowledge which is transferable, not immediately accessible to the public and not covered by a patent, as well as any other information which has value because it is secret and which has been the subject of reasonable steps by its lawful holder to keep it secret.
+To be precise, this may be many different kinds of information, such as:

 - research data,